 - Create a video about your experience and share it on YouTube or other social media platforms.

-- After the event, send a thank you card to those who attended the event and thank them for recognizing your work.
+- After the event, send a thank you card to those who attended it and thank them for recognizing your work.

 - Highlight your win on your fine art website.
 Include the exhibition, the date of the competition, and an image of the art.
 Place this information on your bio page.